 For the younger ones, there’s the Kid’s Zone, which offers activities and interactive exhibits to help kids learn about the history, culture, and the creation of the world’s money.
 Get your children interested in money early on!

-Admission to the Money Museum is free for kids under 12 and $8 for adults.
+Admission to the Money Museum is free for kids under 12.
 Visit an interesting and one-of-a-kind museum and learn about the money that makes the world go round.

 Pikes Peak Trolley Museum